 British and Irish Literary Studies

 Sarah L. Townsend (Ph.D.
 University of California, Berkeley; B.A.
 University of Michigan) is a scholar of modern and contemporary Irish fiction and drama with a secondary emphasis in 20th and 21st-century British and Anglophone literature.
-Her research explores the relationship between economic development and literary form, focusing on issues of globalization, immigration, genre evolution, and world literary circulation.
+Her research explores the relationship between globalization and literary form, focusing on topics including genre evolution, world literary circulation, immigration and emigration, and critical race studies.
 Her published and forthcoming scholarship appears in New Literary History, Journal of Modern Literature, Journal of Commonwealth Literature, and edited collections from Palgrave and Cambridge, Cork, and Edinburgh University Presses.
-She is completing a monograph on modern Irish drama’s radical transformation of the Bildungsroman, and her next project focuses on the geopolitics of the European Union in Irish and British literature.
+She is currently completing a monograph on modern Irish drama’s radical transformation of the Bildungsroman.

-She teaches undergraduate and graduate courses on Irish literature and culture, British modernism, contemporary world literature, critical theory, graduate professionalization, and special topics like the Postcolonial Bildungsroman and World Literature and Hunger.
-She also supervises Ph.D. and M.A. students, co-directs the UNM summer study abroad program in Ireland, sits on several professional award committees, and currently serves as President of the American Conference for Irish Studies-West.
+She teaches undergraduate and graduate courses on Irish and British literature and culture, contemporary world literature, critical theory, graduate professionalization, and special topics like the Postcolonial Bildungsroman and World Literature and Hunger.
+She also supervises Ph.D. and M.A. students and currently serves as President of the American Conference for Irish Studies-West.
+She is co-founder of the UNM Irish Studies Program and co-directs its summer study abroad and alumni travel programs.